Microsoft Basic Display Adapter Driver, GPU Not Detected, Code 31 Errors, and Display Resolution Issues

 What was tried: Scanning for hardware changes, rebooting multiple times, toggling hidden devices, and uninstalling previously visible display adapters.
 BIOS settings were checked and confirmed to allow switchable graphics, but nothing new appeared.

-How this played out: The system remained locked to the integrated graphics.
+How this played out: The system remained locked to integrated graphics, reflecting a GPU not detected in Device Manager condition.
 No unknown devices surfaced, and the discrete GPU never re-registered, leaving the situation unresolved.

 Problem: Unable to install any display driver, including Microsoft Basic Display Adapter